DIPTI-WAGH/delta-demo/README.md

 # delta-demo
-this is aa demo for git and github class
+this is aa demo for git and github class.